All 5 books, Edward Tufte paperback $180

-This pdf file should be up in a separate window to read in parallel with the comments below:
+(This pdf file should be up in a separate window to read in parallel with the comments below.)

 These slides summarize the results of the enormous amount of resources (probably >$1 billion, some estimates are much higher) devoted to the external tank foam problem.

-dequantification and a general absence of units of measurement.
+The slides do not display a sense of engineering intelligence or discipline.
+In the main report, there is a persistent habit of dequantification and a general absence of units of measurement.
 The back-up slides are more quantified and at a higher intellectual level.
 Several of the slides look like they were produced by a designer lacking in scientific training.

 The key overview slide (page 3) is a very good idea but a presentation mess.
 The good idea is to have an intense and fairly detailed summary early in the presentation.
 But PP's lightweight resolution and lousy design tools compromise the summary slide.
 Students of PP design might, however, appreciate the 5 sets of orange drop-shadows, 4 wavy-purple color fields, 3 unintentionally 3D blue time-lines, 2 overactive grids, and floating-off-in-space bullets in the highlight box (with an arbitrary change from dots to dashes midstream in the box).
 All this stuff on one over-produced but importantslide.